 This got me thinking: wouldn’t it be fun to create a volume of collective RunHaiku?

 And that is what we’re going to do!
-What do participate?
+Want to participate?
 Here’s the challenge (if you choose to accept it):

 - Go outside.
 Move.
 Walk, run, bike, swim, crawl, camp, etc.